offen/offen/docs/docs/offen-fair-web-analytics/running-offen/tutorials/configuring-deploying-offen-docker.md

 ## Bonus: Example docker-compose setups

 docker-compose is an ubiquitous tool for handling multi container setups.
-Below you will find templates to use for deploying Offen alongside a database.
-Alternatively, check out our [template repository][deploy-template] which we use to deploy Offen ourselves.
+Below you will find templates to use for deploying Offen Fair Web Analytics alongside a database.
+Alternatively, check out our [template repository][deploy-template] which we use to deploy it ourselves.

 [deploy-template]: https://github.com/offen/deployment